Kernix13/beginner-git-commands/README.md

 ## Download and setup Git

-This section IMO is unnecessary if you found this repo because you should already have GIT installed and know the basics (_add, commit, push, pull, branch_).
-This section is more for me when I get my next laptop and I need a reminder of how to install GIT and connect to GitHub.
+This section IMO is unnecessary if you found this repo because you should already have GIT installed and know the basics (_add, commit, push, pull, status_).

 It's been well over a year since I did this so I can't remember all the steps.
 But first, you need to [download Git](https://git-scm.com/downloads 'Git download page').

 Check out this video from the YouTube channel LearnWebCode: [Git Tutorial Part 3: Installation, Command-line & Clone](https://youtu.be/UFEby2zo-9E 'Git Tutorial').
-I did not take great notes on that video but I used his steps to run the `config` commands below.
+I followed his steps to run the `config` commands below.
 Follow his instructions using Git Bash.
 Eventually, you will use VS Code for 99% of the commands in this guide.

 **Note**: On your first push ever to GitHub, you will need to provide a user name and email address to git, I assume the ones used when you created your GitHub account.
 This is so git knows that you are who you say you are.
 The commands look like this: